 Jason Brandt, Ph.D.

-Dr. Brandt is a Professor of Psychiatry and Behavioral Sciences, Professor of Neurology, and Director of the Division of Medical Psychology in the School of Medicine.
-He is also Director of the Cortical Function Laboratory at the Johns Hopkins Hospital, and is Research Director at the Copper Ridge Institute.
+Dr. Brandt is a Professor of Psychiatry and Behavioral Sciences, and Director of the Division of Medical Psychology in the School of Medicine.
+He is also Director of the Cortical Function Laboratory at the Johns Hopkins Hospital.

 Dr. Brandt's research focuses on the neuropsychology of memory and other cognitive disorders as they appear in Alzheimer's disease, Huntington's disease, and other dementia syndromes.
 He has also investigated the cognitive changes associated with epilepsy and its treatments, the psychological consequences of genetic testing for neuropsychiatric disorders, and improved methods for neuropsychological assessment.